berkansasmaz/ketum/README.md

 </p>

 > Ketum is a platform that enables you to easily test and monitor your website’s health.
+#### WEBSITE TESTING
+Our convenient platform allows you to monitor the health of your website effortlessly.
+The testing process is quick, reliable, and simple.
+You can receive your results in no time so that you don’t have to wonder about the status of your site!
+#### TRACK HEALTH

+Ketum provides you with simple and easy-to-read charts that track your website’s health, and you will have access to charts displaying your uptime, response time, and other test results.

+#### GET ALERTED

+We understand that when your website goes down, you need to know right away.
+Our alert system will have you notified before your users ever notice; ultimately helping you act swiftly to mitigate any damage!

 ### ✨ [Demo](https://berkansasmaz.com/comingsoon/)